Dirkster99/NumericUpDownLib/Readme.md

 - editing a textbox

 The initial values are: `MinValue = 0, Value = 0, MaxValue = 0`
 Each control maintains the condition: `MinValue <= Value <= MaxValue` at all times.
-This means, if you want to setup the Min/Max values you have to be careful to do this in the right order:
+This means, if you want to setup a Min/Max value range you have to be careful to do this in the right order:
 - Positive Range: `MaxValue = 12, Value = 1, MinValue = 1`
 - Negative Range: `MinValue = -12, Value = -1, MinValue = -1`
 etc...
 See also Issue [#4](https://github.com/Dirkster99/NumericUpDownLib/issues/4).